 Before we discuss the features of each vacuum, it’s important to understand the various versions available.

-At the time of writing, there are two versions of the AirRam Mk2: the basic model and K9 version.
+At the time of writing, there are two versions of the AirRam Mk2: the basic version and K9 version.
 The only differences are the K9 is built with reinforced components and has a scented tab to hide pet odours.

 There are three Dyson V8 models: Animal, Absolute and Total Clean.
 The Animal is the basic version that comes with a direct-drive floor head.
 The Total Clean and Absolute have an additional “Soft Roller” head for hard floors.
 You can read our comparison of the Absolute and Animal here for more information about how these models compare.